 - B. Annual procedures to follow in advance of the public random drawing - 1.
-Registrar sets open enrollment window by December 15. - 2.
+Registrar sets open enrollment window by the first week of January. - 2.
 Charter Council sets total school capacity and individual class capacities at the December Annual Charter Council Meeting.
 (Ref.
 II.A-II.C) - 3.
 Registrar develops application packet: (1) enrollment lottery application and (2) admissions information document which is retained by the parent/guardian, and which includes details about the open enrollment window date, public random drawing date, enrollment priorities, proof of residency, kindergarten age requirements, and rules about notifications, replies, and wait lists. - 4.
-School advertises admissions information broadly to attract a diverse population, which is reflective of the racial and ethnic balance of the general population residing within the territorial jurisdiction of UUSD. - C. Procedures for accepting enrollment lottery applications - 1.
-Registrar begins accepting applications on the first day of the open enrollment window. - 2.
+School advertises admissions information broadly to attract a diverse population, which is reflective of the racial and ethnic balance of the general population residing within the territorial jurisdiction of UUSD.

+C. Procedures for accepting enrollment lottery applications

+- 1. Registrar begins accepting applications on the first day of the open enrollment window. - 2.
 Registrar dates and signs applications upon receipt. - 3.
 Registrar reviews applications for completeness and timeliness. - 4.
 Registrar applies admissions requirements to applications, and documents with specific findings, those applications that do not meet admissions requirements. - 5.
-Registrar stops accepting enrollment lottery applications on last day of the open application window. - D. Procedures for preparing the public random drawing - 1.
-Registrar applies enrollment priorities (ref.
+Registrar stops accepting enrollment lottery applications on last day of the open application window.

+D. Procedures for preparing the public random drawing

+- 1. Registrar applies enrollment priorities (ref.
 VI.C) to applications. - 2.
 Registrar completes one lottery ticket for each applicant.
 Exception: when siblings from the same family are entered concurrently into the lottery, all siblings are listed on the same lottery ticket.
-This includes twins and multiples. - E. Procedures for holding the public random drawing - 1.
-Registrar takes lottery tickets to neutral third party. - 2.
+This includes twins and multiples.

+E. Procedures for holding the public random drawing

+- 1. Registrar takes lottery tickets to neutral third party. - 2.
 Neutral third party uses lottery tickets to conduct the public random drawing. - 3.
 When one lottery ticket lists more than one applicant (siblings), the listed siblings are assigned consecutive lottery numbers. - 4.
 Neutral third party enters the name and grade level of each applicant on a public random drawing record in the order in which the name is drawn.
-The hand written record is dated and signed by the neutral third party, and returned to the registrar to retain with permanent school records. - F. Procedure for assigning lottery numbers to each applicant - 1.
-The registrar assigns a unique lottery number to each applicant after the public random drawing is held. - 2.
-Part one of the number is the date of the drawing: "012909" - 3.
+The hand written record is dated and signed by the neutral third party, and returned to the registrar to retain with permanent school records.

+F. Procedure for assigning lottery numbers to each applicant

+- 1. The registrar assigns a unique lottery number to each applicant after the public random drawing is held. - 2.
+Part one of the number is the date of the drawing: "02/24/23" - 3.
 Part two of the number is the applicant's position (draw number) on the public random drawing record: "02" - 4.
-Sample complete number: "012909-02" - 5.
-Sample ranking: Lottery number 012909-02 ranks higher than 012909-03 - G. Procedure for assigning applicants to openings or to wait lists - 1.
-Registrar assigns each successful applicant to the appropriate grade level that has an opening. - 2.
-Registrar sorts each unsuccessful applicant onto the appropriate grade level wait list according to his or her position on the public random drawing record. - H. Notification of parent/guardian - 1.
-The registrar notifies parent/guardian by telephone and by mail when their student is admitted to ROCS.
-Telephone notification is within five school days (or five business days when school is not in session) of the public random drawing.
-Written notification is postmarked within five school days (or five business days when school is not in session) of the public random drawing.
-Written notification of the public random drawing.
-Written notification acopy of admissions procedures (ref.
-III.A-III.C).
+Sample complete number: "02/24/23-02" - 5.
+Sample ranking: Lottery number 022423-02 ranks higher than 022423-03

+G. Procedure for assigning applicants to openings or to wait lists

+- 1. Registrar assigns each successful applicant to the appropriate grade level that has an opening. - 2.
+Registrar sorts each unsuccessful applicant onto the appropriate grade level wait list according to his or her position on the public random drawing record.

+H. Notification of parent/guardian